nuclei/modular-scale/README.md

 npm i modular-scale-css --save
 ```

+You need to either link the css file in your html or bundle it with your other css files.

 ## Usage
+You can either use a simple modular scale by using the `--ms` properties or a double-stranded modular scale (= two modular scales with the same ratio but different base values) by using the `--ms_a` and `--ms_b` properties.

-The default ratio is the golden-ration `--golden` and the default bases are `1em` for the `--ms`/`--msa` values and `2.25em` for the `--msb` values.
+The default ratio is the golden-ration `--golden` and the default bases are `1em` for the `--ms-base`/`--ms-base-a` values and `2.25em` for the `--ms-base-b` values.

-To change which ratio to use, or update the base simply add the following in your css:
+To change which ratio to use, or update the bases simply add the following in your css:

 ```css
 --ms-ratio: var(--major-third);